Message from Consumer Counsel Claire Coleman

 Claire E. Coleman

 Claire Coleman was nominated by Governor Ned Lamont, effective December 3, 2021, to serve as Consumer Counsel for the State of Connecticut.
-Coleman is serving in the role on an interim basis until the General Assembly confirms her nomination during the next regular legislative session, which begins in February.
+She was confirmed by the Connecticut Senate in March, 2022

 Coleman formerly served as the Undersecretary for Legal Affairs for the Office of Policy and Management (OPM), where she provided legal and policy advice related to the formulation and implementation of public policy for the State and worked with the Governor’s legal team and the Attorney General’s Office on litigation and legal matters.